ADVERTISEMENT

 Historical maps allow you to step back in time and see your ancestor’s world as he saw it.
 In this excerpt from our Historical Maps Cheat Sheet, we round up the seven most useful historical maps for genealogy.

-We’ve already covered Sanborn fire insurance maps and how to access them on the Library of Congress’ website.
-But these maps are worth mentioning again and again.
 Created for insurance purposes, Sanborn maps distinguish themselves as the most consistent and widely available group of historical maps.
-They show incredible detail: streets, building owners and even the materials each building was made out of.
+They show incredible detail (see above): streets, building owners and even the materials each building was made out of.
 And because they were created by the same company (the Sanborn Map Co.), they’re often formatted in the same way, regardless of location.

 You can find Sanborn maps at the Library of Congress’ website or by researching your local or state archives.

-2. Enumeration district maps
+2. Enumeration District Maps

 As genealogists, we can’t say enough good things about census records.
 Census records, taken at regular intervals, rank among the most useful genealogical resources because of their consistency.
 In fact, they often serve as the building blocks for your research, allowing you to trace whole families throughout the decades.